James Ede, Author at Exquisite Timepieces - Page 4 of 5

 Released in 2021, the Black Bay Chrono M79360 offers both original and reverse panda dials and a few strap attachments.
 The M79360 has two “panda eyes” at (3 and 9 o’clock) a tachymeter scale, and trademark Tudor indexes and hands.

 This model has a stainless steel bracelet, but you can get black fabric and leather options.
-The only gripe with this M79360 is how it’s hard to wind and has a possibly shorter power reserve than its estimated 70 hours.
-But it packs a ton of value with the features it offers at its price point.
+It packs a ton of value with the features it offers at its price point.

 A COSC-certified Omega or Rolex with 70 hours of power reserve, chronograph, lume, and tachymeter will cost a few more thousand.
 Not to mention its five-year guarantee coverage.
 Plus, it sports a vintage Daytona look that will pass as a budget alternative.